eabouche/credit-risk-classification/README.md

 ![image](https://user-images.githubusercontent.com/115383317/227543602-7c5647ba-9e8c-4c22-927a-9fe5a49ef27c.png)

-  - precision: ratio of correctly predicted positive observations to the total predicted positive observations i.e. out of all high-risk loans, how many actually were high-risk?
+  - precision: ratio of correctly predicted positive observations to the total predicted positive observations i.e. out of all high-risk loans, how many actually were high-risk? ***Passing Score***
-  - recall: ratio of correctly predicted observations out of all predicted observations (positive and negative) i.e. out of all loans, how many were correctly predicted as high-risk?
+  - recall: ratio of correctly predicted observations out of all predicted observations (positive and negative) i.e. out of all loans, how many were correctly predicted as high-risk? ***Passing Score***
   - f1-score: one number to summarize precision and recall.
-An overall score.
+An overall score. ***Passing Score***
-  - accuracy:
+  - accuracy: overall score 96.  ***Passing Score***

 ## Summary